camunda/camunda-docs-manual/content/user-guide/task-forms/_index.md

 Forms can be used on top of the task completion API to render form fields and validate submitted values.
 {{< /note >}}

-## Form Key

-To reference a Camunda Forms file, you can use a `deployment` or `app` [form key]({{< ref "/user-guide/task-forms/_index.md#form-key-details" >}}):

-* `camunda-forms:deployment:FORM_NAME.form`
-* `camunda-forms:app:forms/FORM_NAME.form`

-When you use [Camunda Platform Run](../camunda-bpm-run) we recommend the camunda-forms:deployment form key for easy deployment from the Camunda Modeler.

-{{< img src="img/reference-camunda-form.png" title="Provide Form Key for Camunda Forms" >}}

 ## Form Reference

-With Form References, Camunda Forms provide an additional way of linking an element in a BPMN diagram to a form.
-To link a BPMN element ([StartEvent][start-event] or [UserTask][user-tasks]) to a Camunda Form, you have to specify the key of the Camunda Form as the `camunda:FormRef` attribute.
+With Form References, Camunda Forms provide a flexible way of linking an element in a BPMN diagram to a form.
+To link a BPMN element ([StartEvent][start-event] or [UserTask][user-tasks]) to a Camunda Form, you have to specify the Id of the Camunda Form as the `camunda:formRef` attribute.
 Additionally, the `camunda:formRefBinding` attribute specifies which version of the Camunda Form to reference.

 Valid values are: